 University of Vermont

-Can we design smart structures that self-diagnose and detect hidden damage due to an extreme event?
+Can we design smart structures that self-diagnose and detect hidden damage?